 As a Volusion merchant, you have many tools available to for reviewing orders and spotting potentially fraudulent transactions.
-There are also things you can do with your store settings to further protect yourself from chargebacks!
+Check out this video to learn a few valuable tips, or scroll down to find more settings to further protect yourself from chargebacks!

 The following tools and features can be used to increase your business security and verify the validity of your orders.